-- 6.1 Annual risk identification workshop in each department. - In April/May, to feed into the departmental Big Issues process - Make use of the risk register identified in the previous year's process and any updates to it, but also include scope to think more widely about risks against the objectives of the department - Must include all officers responsible for producing SIAPs - Action plans produced from the risk identification workshops to be completed and input on the risk register system by the beginning of June. - 6.3 Updates on actions to be recorded at least quarterly by responsible officers identified for each action. - 6.4 SIAPs to include a separate narrative section on risk management.
-Should consider - Risks of actions identified in the SIAP - All risks against the objectives of the service.
-(This may produce additional actions for the SIAP which should be cross-referenced in the risk management section.) - 6.5 Managers responsible for SIAPs promote a risk management approach at operational level in their services, and ensure that the risks identified at this level are monitored in the SIAP process or through staff meetings. - Risk considered throughout the financial planning and service planning cycle (included as standing item for all meetings in the service and financial planning process) and at operational level.
+- 6.1 Annual risk identification workshop in each department.
+(April/May) - Make use of the risk register identified in the previous year's process and any updates to it, but also include scope to think more widely about risks against the objectives of the department - Must include all officers responsible for the planning process of the Department. - 6.2 Action plans produced from the risk identification workshops to be completed and input on the risk register system by the beginning of June. - 6.3 Updates on actions to be recorded at least quarterly by responsible officers identified for each action. - 6.4 Managers to promote a risk management approach at operational level in their services, and ensure that the risks identified at this level are monitored through staff meetings. - 6.6 Risk considered throughout the financial planning and service planning cycle (included as standing item for all meetings in the service and financial planning process) and at operational level.
 New risks identified are added to the risk register.
-Service Strategic Plans should include a section on risk management. - 6.7 CBPP officers monitor the process within their departments, ensure compliance, and report to DMTs. - 6.8 Six-monthly monitoring report diaried in for all DMTs for June (before Big Issues) and December. - 6.9 Risk Manager advises on the whole process and co-ordinates risks which affect more than one department. - 6.10 Annual report to EMT by Risk Manager in February.
+Service Strategic Plans should include a section on risk management. - Risk Champions to monitor the process within their departments, ensure compliance, and report to DMTs. - 6.8 Six-monthly monitoring report diaried in for all DMTs for June and December. - 6.9 Corporate Risk & Business Continuity Officer advises on the whole process and coordinates risks which affect more than one department. - 6.10 Annual report to EMT by Corporate Risk & Business Continuity Officer in February.